 Become friends with You

-As we launch into the second month of this year, many of us are wondering what it will bring.
-We may be feeling hopeful, experiencing dread, or the ever-present uncertainty that has become a part of life over the last two years.
-We all deal with life’s challenges differently, but a lot of people find having goals and intentions helpful.
-Did you set any New Year’s resolutions?
-Are you on track with them or have you ditched them already?
-Whichever way it is, I invite you to consider befriending yourself to be the one thing you focus on this year.
-Here’s why.
+As we enter the second month of the year, many of us are wondering what it will bring.
+We may feel hopeful, weighed down by dread, or caught in the ever-present uncertainty that has become a part of life over the past two years.
+Everyone deals with life’s challenges differently, but many people find that setting goals and intentions can help.
+Did you make any New Year’s resolutions?
+Are you still on track with them, or have they already fallen away?
+Either way, I invite you to make befriending yourself the one focus for this year — especially if you are longing for happier, healthier, and more authentic relationships.

 Getting to know yourself